 12.4.4.2.2 Generation of the password element with ECC groups by looping

-If the AP does not indicate support for the SAE hash-to-element in its Extended RSN Capabilities field or the SAE initiator does not set the status code to SAE_HASH_TO_ELEMENT in its SAE Commit message, the password element of an ECC group (PWE) shall be generated in the following random hunt-and-peck fashion.
+If the AP does not indicate support for the SAE hash-to-element method in its Extended RSN Capabilities field or the SAE initiator does not set the status code to SAE_HASH_TO_ELEMENT in its SAE Commit message, the password element of an ECC group (PWE) shall be generated in the following random hunt-and-peck fashion.

 12.4.4.3.2 Generation of the password element with FFC groups by looping

-If the AP does not indicate support for the SAE hash-to-element in its Extended RSN Capabilities field or the SAE initiator does not set the status code to SAE_HASH_TO_ELEMENT in its SAE Commit message, the password element of an FFC group (PWE) shall be generated in the following random hunt-and-peck fashion.
+If the AP does not indicate support for the SAE hash-to-element method in its Extended RSN Capabilities field or the SAE initiator does not set the status code to SAE_HASH_TO_ELEMENT in its SAE Commit message, the password element of an FFC group (PWE) shall be generated in the following random hunt-and-peck fashion.

 CID 369